-A privately owned island with an estimated 170 residents, Niihau, commonly referred to as Hawaii’s “Forbidden Island,” is an invite-only destination that tantalizes travelers from across the globe due to its extreme exclusivity.
+A privately owned island with an estimated 170 residents, Niihau, aka Niʻihau, is commonly referred to as Hawaii’s “Forbidden Island.”
+This invite-only destination tantalizes travelers from across the globe due to its extreme exclusivity.

 1. It Was Originally Bought For $10,000 Worth Of Gold

 One of the most riveting facts about the Forbidden Island has to do with the story of its purchase.
 History has it that in 1864, Elizabeth Sinclair originally bought the 70-square-mile island from King Kamehameha V for a mere $10,000 in gold.
 Though this amount of money can’t even buy a small home in today’s economy, it was quite a large sum at the time.

 The king’s only request was that the Sinclair family protect the island and its residents from outside influences — a promise that still rings true today.

 Today, Keith and Bruce Robinson, descendants of the Sinclairs, are the sole owners of the island and are committed to its preservation and its proud Hawaiian heritage.

 In a plea to state lawmakers to help protect the island, Bruce Robinson stated that “over a hundred years ago, a king asked our family to take care of the people.
 We’re here today for that fulfillment of that promise.”